Magdeburg: Education

 The Otto-von-Guericke University Magdeburg (German: Otto-von-Guericke-Universität Magdeburg) was founded in 1993 and is one of the newest universities in Germany.
 The university in Magdeburg has about 13,000 students in nine faculties.
 There are 11,700 papers published in international journals from this institute.

 The Magdeburg-Stendal University of Applied Sciences was founded in 1991.
 There are 30 direct study programs in five departments in Magdeburg and two departments in Stendal.
 The university has more than 130 professors and approximately 4,500 students at Magdeburg and 1,900 at Stendal.

 Culture and architecture

 Entertainment

 Magdeburg has a municipal theatre, Theater Magdeburg.

-Magdeburg is well known for its Christmas market, which is an attraction for 1.5 million visitors every year.
+Magdeburg is well known for the Magdeburg Christmas market, which is an attraction for 1.5 million visitors every year.
 Other events are the Stadtfest, Christopher Street Day, Elbe in Flames, and the Europafest Magdeburg.
 The autumn fair (formerly men's fair) of Magdeburg goes back to Germany's oldest folk festival.
 The tradition dates back to September 1010, when the holy feast of the Theban Legion was celebrated in Magdeburg (then called Magathaburg).